Maluscat/utility-wheel/README.md

 ];
 const configContainer = document.getElementbyId('settings');

-const utilWheel = new UtilityWheelUIConfig(node, {
+const utilWheel = new UtilityWheelUIConfig(target, {
   actionList,
   configContainer
   // + All optional config options of `UtilityWheel` (see above)